-As I went deeper into all that is travel hacking, I learned that there are many ins and outs for how to best acquire, manage, and leverage your precious points.
+As I went deeper into all that is points travel, I learned that there are many ins and outs for how to best acquire, manage, and leverage your precious points.
 In this article, I’ll share with you the step-by-step process I use, plus some lessons I’ve learned along the way.

 Note: these methods are for US-based credit cards only.
-To learn more about which Canadian credit cards are best for Travel Hacking, check out this article here.
+To learn more about which Canadian credit cards are best for points travel, check out this article here.

 When I first started, I applied for every card I could, as often as possible (I figured I’d eventually use the points for something…and I did).
 But now I apply for cards in a more thoughtful way, based on where I want to go.

 Here are my top 4 considerations whenever applying for a new card:

 - How many points you’ll get at once